 So before I go any further, let me make this clear.
-Just because it’s not entirely our fault the lake is going dry, does not mean we should not be doing more to conserve water.
-However, as the Southern Nevada Water Authority is cracking down on us and demanding that we conserve water, they are doing NOTHING to stop or curb this mad rush to develop every square inch of open land in the valley.
+Just because it’s not entirely our fault that the lake is going dry, does not mean we should not be doing more to conserve water.
+However, as the Southern Nevada Water Authority (SNWA) is cracking down on water wasters and demanding that we conserve water, they are doing NOTHING to stop or curb this mad rush to develop every square inch of open land in the valley.

 It seems the only reason they want us to conserve water, is so they can continue to build more houses and more warehouses.
 All that new construction will need more water to support it.
 If we need to conserve, they need to do the same.
-We should be in this fight together.
+We should be in this fight together – off my soapbox.

-Before I get off my soapbox, I need to squash that urban myth about the Bellagio Fountains and other water features on the Strip.
-The water for that comes mostly from wells drilled years ago when all that land was golf courses.
+I need to squash that urban myth about the Bellagio Fountains and other water features on the Strip.
+The water for that comes mostly from wells drilled years ago when that land was golf courses.
 They are pulling water out of aquifers, not out of the Lake!

 A Century-Old Problem

 The primary cause of the Lake drying up is a problem that was started a century ago.
 1922 to be exact.
 It started when seven states the Colorado River runs through signed The Colorado Compact.
-Nevada got short-changed.
+In that compact, Nevada got short-changed.

 The What??
-The Colorado River Compact is a 1922 agreement among seven U.S. states in the basin of the Colorado River in the American Southwest governing the allocation of the water rights to the river’s water among the parties of the interstate compact.
+The Colorado River Compact is a 1922 agreement that governs the allocation of the water rights to each state.
+How much of the water each state gets to keep and use from the Colorado River.
 The agreement was signed by representatives of the seven states the Colorado River and its tributaries pass through on the way to Mexico.”
 (Wikipedia)

 This agreement divided the Colorado River into an upper basin and a lower basin.
-We are in the lower basin.
-The compact defines how much water each state is allowed to take out of the river each year as it passes through their state, on the way to the Pacific ocean.
+Nevada is in the lower basin.
+The compact defines how much water in feet, each state is allowed to take out of the river each year as it passes through their state, on the way to the Pacific ocean.

 Who Gets the Water?

-According to the “experts” back in the day, they all assumed that the amount of snowpack and snowmelt was never going to change.
+According to the “experts” back in the day, they all assumed that the amount of snowpack and snowmelt would never change.
 So all numbers were pretty much cast in stone based on those numbers.